-Here are “undercurrent” themes I have seen in my work with clients:
+Here are “undercurrent” themes I see affecting my clients:

-- agonizing over your wardrobe choices so you don’t upset anyone or receive unsolicited comments (whether sexual attention from strangers or disapproval from friends/family)
+- agonizing over your wardrobe choices so you don’t upset anyone or receive unsolicited comments — both sexual attention from strangers or disapproval from friends/family

 - feeling ashamed of eating in front of people, no matter what you are eating or how much